Our top picks: researched and expert-approved

 How much do portable oxygen concentrators cost?

-In this review, the portable oxygen concentrators range in cost from $2,125 to $3,200.
-This is about the average price range you can expect when purchasing a new POC.
+In this review, the portable oxygen concentrators cost between $2,125 and $3,200.
+This is about the average price range for a new POC.

 Online retailers, like the Oxygen Concentrator Store, may have financing and “buy now, pay later” options through services like CareCredit, PayPal, or Affirm, allowing you to pay off your purchase over time.
 Oxygen Concentrator Store pricing estimates shared in this article are subject to change.